Richard Lareau

 Richard "Dick" Lareau started his professional career in the office of Kitchen and Hunt and later for Paderewski, Mitchell & Dean until he opened his own office in 1957.
 With an early respect for Harwell Hamilton Harris (exemplified in the Brubeck Residence), Lareau's design philosophy was built around expressing the structure of a building.

 While still in school, he would visit his older brother at Cal where he would witness his friend Jack Herman's architectural coursework.
 Seeing the renderings of a young Cal architecture student caused Richard to tell his brother how badly he wanted to draw that well.
-He graduated from Sweetwater High School as the World War II ended in 1945.
+He graduated from Sweetwater High School as World War II ended in 1945.
 Dick's junior high teacher asked the class to design a home -- he took the assignment very seriously and began gathering a sense of what a house design meant to his fellow students (seeing them as clients early on).

 Dick returned to San Diego where he felt more opportunity would arise in a city with too few licensed architects.
-He started his professional career in the office of Kitchen and Hunt and later for Paderewski, Mitchell & Dean until he opened his own midtown office on 6th Avenue in 1957.
+He started his professional career in the office of Kitchen & Hunt and later for Paderewski, Mitchell & Dean until he opened his own midtown office on 6th Avenue in 1957.
 Through the late 1950s and early '60s, Dick would practice from his small office, including a move northward to another office on 6th Avenue and then onto 5055 Harbor Drive.
 By 1968, the Lareau office drew up plans for the office at 2845 Nimitz, where he continued to practice for nearly four decades.

 Before building a successful practice, including a concurrent position as Cal Western's (later Point Loma Nazarene) campus architect, the Lareau offices took on a number of residential commissions.
 Not taking his first Sunday off until two years into self-employment, Lareau worked constantly grabbing any house design he could (including his own home) to make a name for himself.
 Losing the Lareau Residence #1 design to divorce early on, the office began to grow past the early "lean" years.
 Past the early designs for (his first client he found while still in Paderewski's office) Howard Brubeck (Dave Brubeck's brother) and Jean McCommins (who was a student in Richard's UC Extension Home Design course), the firm specialized in religious structures, commercial buildings, public schools and university work.